AqwamCreates/DataPredict/docs/APIDesign.md

 * predict() function takes in featureMatrix or featureVector.

+* The code for the models must be object-oriented.

 ## Optimizers

 * All our optimizers have calculate() and reset() functions.
 They will be called inside called inside our models.